SamMed05/c-cpp-notes/docs/cpp/colored-output.md

 :::note

 There's a for loop in the code above.
 Don't worry if you don't know what it is or what it does.
-We'll discuss about loops in a future chapter.
+We'll discuss what loops are and how they work in a future chapter.

 :::